MapRock/TimeMolecules/tutorials/time_molecules_skills/build_markov_model_process.md

 DECLARE @DistinctCases INT=NULL

 /*
-Step 5: Create a Markov Model from the events in @SessionID.
+Step 5: Compute a Markov Model from the events in @SessionID.
 There are two segments made up of three event types (BLOOD_DRAWN,LAB_ORDERED,LAB_POSTED) */
 EXEC dbo.MarkovProcess2